mamarjan/gff3-pltools/README.md

 parsing and filtering.
 You can then parse the result using your programming language and library of choice.

-Currently supported predicates are "field", "attribute", "equals", "contains", "starts_with" and "not".
+Currently supported filtering predicates are "field", "attribute", "equals", "contains", "starts_with" and "not".
 You can combine them in a way that makes sense.
 First, the utility needs to know what field or attribute should be used for filtering.
 In the previous example, that's the "field:feature" part.
 Next, the utility needs to know what you want to do with it.
 In the example, that's the "equals" part.
 And then the last part in the example is a parameter to the "equals", which tells the utility what the attribute or field should be compared to.

 Parts of the expression are separated by a colon, ':', and if colon